 As well as Glühwein and sausages, there’s plenty here to keep the whole family entertained including shopping for Christmas presents, ice skating, and buying chocolates and biscuits.
 Then there’s the food.
 German cuisine may not be world-renowned but, when it comes to hearty winter food, few countries do it better than Germany.
 Look out for dishes like Sauerbraten, Spätzle, Maultaschen, and of course all the different kinds of sausage-like Bratwurst and Currywurst.
 All of these dishes are warming and filling, and exactly what you’ll be craving on a cold winter’s day.

-Most of the cities along the Cote d’Azur have a Christmas market in December where you can shop, ice skate, get a photo with ‘Babbo Natale’ (Santa Clause) and sample local specialties, like cotton candy, ‘Barba Papa’ or fried Churros that you dip into warmed, melted chocolate.
+Most of the cities along the Cote d’Azur have a Christmas market in December where you can shop, ice skate, get a photo with ‘Babbo Natale’ (Santa Clause).
+You can sample local specialties, like cotton candy, ‘Barba Papa’ or fried Churros that you dip into warmed, melted chocolate.
 If it’s too cold outside, head to Monaco to the Oceanographic Museum and Aquarium where you can see thousands of fish and corals.
 The Aquarium is one of the oldest in the world, having opened in 1903!
 Children and adults love this place and it’s an excellent day out.

-Then, in February, you’ll find the Nice Carnival where you can marvel at the amazing handmade floats during the regular parade, or you can attend the ‘Bataille des Fleurs’ (battle of the flowers) and wait along the sidelines hoping that someone on the float will throw you a big bouquet of mimosas.
+Then, in February, you’ll find the Nice Carnival where you can marvel at the amazing handmade floats during the regular parade.
+Or you can attend the ‘Bataille des Fleurs’ (battle of the flowers) and wait along the sidelines hoping that someone on the float will throw you a big bouquet of mimosas.
 If you are feeling capricious, buy some liquid string in a can and spray the random observer with a ton of thread and run away!
 We all know it’s coming!
 Otherwise, enjoy tossing confetti all over everyone.
 There’s a lot to do along the Cote d’Azur in winter.

 Contributed by Maureen from Life on the Mediterranean| Follow her on Facebook

-Winter sun destinations in Europe
+Best warm winter destinations in Europe